vectordotdev/vector/website/content/en/highlights/2021-10-05-0-17-upgrade-guide.md

 The configuration field `print_amount` has been removed, and replaced with `print_interval_secs`.
-Additionally, `print_interval_secs` defaults to `1 second`, which has the additional benefit of providing a "events per second" indicator out-of-the-box.
+Additionally, `print_interval_secs` defaults to `1 second`, which has the additional benefit of providing a very basic "events per second" indicator out-of-the-box.